Nxt (NXT) Reaches Market Capitalization of $2.47 Million

-Nxt (NXT) traded up 4.8% against the dollar during the twenty-four hour period ending at 21:00 PM Eastern on November 9th.
-Nxt has a market capitalization of $2.47 million and approximately $975.79 worth of Nxt was traded on exchanges in the last day.
-One Nxt coin can now be purchased for about $0.0016 or 0.00000004 BTC on popular cryptocurrency exchanges.
-Over the last week, Nxt has traded 174.3% higher against the dollar.
+Nxt (NXT) traded 1.5% lower against the dollar during the 24-hour period ending at 15:00 PM ET on November 15th.
+During the last seven days, Nxt has traded 1.4% higher against the dollar.
+Nxt has a total market capitalization of $2.47 million and $254.85 worth of Nxt was traded on exchanges in the last 24 hours.
+One Nxt coin can currently be purchased for approximately $0.0016 or 0.00000004 BTC on cryptocurrency exchanges.

-Nxt is a PoS/LPoS coin that uses the PoS hashing algorithm.
-It was first traded on November 24th, 2013.
+Nxt (CRYPTO:NXT) is a PoS/LPoS coin that uses the PoS hashing algorithm.
+Its genesis date was November 24th, 2013.
 Nxt’s total supply is 998,999,942 coins.
+The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.
 Nxt’s official website is www.jelurida.com/nxt.
+The official message board for Nxt is talk.jelurida.com.
 Nxt’s official Twitter account is @nxtcommunity and its Facebook page is accessible here.
-The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.
-Nxt’s official message board is talk.jelurida.com.

 According to CryptoCompare, “Nxt is an open-source blockchain platform that was launched in November 2013 and is the first to rely entirely on a proof-of-stake consensus protocol.
 Written from scratch in Java, it has influenced many other projects and has proven to be one of the most tested and reliable platforms in the industry.
 Nxt has a user-friendly and decentralized asset exchange, and its simple but flexible architecture makes it easy for blockchain adoption.
 It has been live for over 6 years with no downtime, major bugs, or successful exploits and has a reputation as one of the most secure platforms in the industry.”